 Archaeology Merit Badge Clinics are scheduled during June, July and August.

-We will accept reservations in the spring.
 Please check back for a more definitive time as to when dates will be available.
 Please call 740-774-1126 for more information.

 Here are the basics: